 All in all, when parents put extra time and energy into crafting a well thought out Halloween visitation schedule it is the best treat of all for their children — a happy, kid-focused holiday with both of their parents.

-For more on holidays and divorce, read our article: How to Put the Happy Back into Happy Holidays
+For more on holidays and divorce, read: How to Put the Happy Back into Happy Holidays